-The Committee has retained Gallagher Quebec Compensation Inc. ("Gallagher" and formerly PCI Compensation Consulting Inc.) and Willis Towers Watson ("WTW") to provide independent advice and services with respect to executive compensation matters.
+The Committee has retained Gallagher Quebec Compensation Inc. ("Gallagher") and Willis Towers Watson ("WTW") to provide independent advice and services with respect to executive compensation matters.

 Gallagher and WTW report directly to the Committee, who will seek their advice when required, with respect to the Corporation's compensation policy and its components, to ensure its relevance towards the achievement of the Corporation's goals and competitiveness in relation to the comparison groups in place, as well as market practices.

-All mandates entrusted to Gallagher and WTW are pre-approved by the chair of the Committee, regardless of the amount in question.
+The mandates entrusted to Gallagher and WTW are reviewed in advance by the Committee.
 Gallagher and WTW's expertise and knowledge with respect to executive compensation are considered in the decisions made by the Committee.
 However, when the Committee makes recommendations with respect to compensation to the Board of Directors, it considers a variety of important factors which can include the Corporation's business strategy, competitive market forces, business needs and governance practices.
-In 2023, Gallagher and WTW, notably, provided advice to the Corporation with regard to executive compensation, particularly in the context of changes in the structure of the management team, and drafting of the Management Proxy Circular.
+In 2024, Gallagher and WTW, notably, provided advice to the Corporation with regard to executive compensation and drafting of the Management Proxy Circular.
 The Committee considers that it obtains independent advice from Gallagher and WTW.

 The following table presents the fees paid to Gallagher and WTW for services related to the compensation of executives.
+We only engage our consultants on an ad hoc basis, which explains the non-materiality of the fees in 2024.

-2 023 20 22 Compensation Consultants Executive compensation related fees All other fees Executive compensation related fees All other fees Gallagher Quebec Compensation \$39,442 \$33,526 Willis Towers Watson \$101,241 \$66,537 \$30,000
+20 24 200 23 Compensation Consultants Executive compensation related fees All other fees Executive compensation related fees All other fees Gallagher Quebec Compensation \$19,188 \$12,500 \$39,442 Willis Towers Watson \$35,735 \$101,241 \$66,537